brevitii/brevitii/README.md

-# Brevity Bot
+# Brevitii Bot

 > [!IMPORTANT]
 > Here is the invite link: https://discord.com/oauth2/authorize?client_id=1230505478967005224&permissions=68608&scope=bot

 # Usage

-You can call Brevity by ``$brief`` and then tell her how many messages you want to abbreviate.
+You can call Brevitii by ``$brief`` and then tell her how many messages you want to abbreviate.
 For example:

 ```
 $brief 10000